alien-tools/maracas/docs/_bcs/method-removed.md

 title: Method Removed
 ---

-## Description
-A method is removed from its owning class.
+> A method is removed from its owning class.

-## Broken Use
-Hereafter, we list the broken uses that are currently detected by Maracas.
+Hereafter, we list the **broken uses** that are currently detected by Maracas:

 ---

-### 1. Invocations to the now-removed method
+## 1. Invocations to the now-removed method
-#### Example
+### Example
 Method `add()` is removed from the class `Math` in the library project.
 Method `displayAddition()`—defined in the `Calculator` class in a client project—invokes the now-removed method.
 Then, a broken use is reported pointing to the invocation statement.